seanmavley/Upcoming/README.md

 ## Tell me more

-To read more about the responsiveness part, check out this article on [KhoPhi's Dev](https://blog.khophi.co)
+To read more about the responsiveness part, check out this article on [KhoPhi's Dev](https://blog.khophi.co/angular-material-2-responsive-sidebar-menu-navigation/)

 ## License

-MIT?
+MIT